rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 When dealing with unit tests and depending on a component outside our unit under test, we have at least two choices: fake objects and mocks.
 But before going deep into the topic, let's prepare the playground.

-Let's say we can only have one portfolio per user.
+Let's say we only have one portfolio per user.
 So, we need to check if the user already has a portfolio before creating a new one.
 If we want to use a hexagonal architecture pattern, the use case should retrieve the information through an interface we call _a port_.
 A port is a way for our business logic (or application) to be driven by or to drive external systems without depending directly on them.
 Okay, too much theory for today.
 Let's jump into the code.

 First, we now have a way for our use case to fail: A portfolio for a user may already exist.
 So, we need to add a new error: